aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/html-navigation/_index.md

 |[NextSibling](https://apireference.aspose.com/net/html/aspose.html.dom/node/properties/nextsibling)|Accessing this attribute of an element must return a reference to the sibling node of that element which most immediately follows that element.|
 |[PreviousSibling](https://apireference.aspose.com/net/html/aspose.html.dom/node/properties/previoussibling)|Accessing this attribute of an element must return a reference to the sibling node of that element which most immediately precedes that element.|
 |[ChildNodes](https://apireference.aspose.com/net/html/aspose.html.dom/node/properties/childnodes)|Returns a [list](https://apireference.aspose.com/net/html/aspose.html.collections/nodelist) that contains all children of that element.|

+For a complete list of classes and methods represented in the Aspose.Html.Dom Namespace please visit [API Reference Source](https://apireference.aspose.com/html/net/aspose.html.dom).

 Using the mentioned properties, you can navigate through an HTML document as it follows: